gandie/PlanetAppV2/README.md

 `buildozer.spec` is part of this repository and must be slightly altered to work on your system.
 See comments for more detail.

+Make sure to copy both engines from `engine_src` directory to your python-for-android `recipes` folder and add `cplanet,crk4engine` to buildozer requirements.

 ## PyInstaller (EXE)

 Windows build has been tested using pyinstaller installed into a virtualwine environment. `main.spec` can be altered and used with pyinstaller to build EXE-files.

+Make sure your wine environment has following components installed:
++ Python (2.7 / 3.X)
+* Kivy
++ MinGW

 # Links